 I didn’t finish watching Inglourious Basterds.
 It was as if a bell had rung, and once ringing, could not be unrung.
 I didn’t want the inspired trance of story anymore – not Tarantino’s and certainly not the ego’s.
 I wanted awareness – right thinking, right mind, right now.

 Whatever we call waking up, it begins with awareness.
 It begins with the end of casualness.
 We begin to sense that our lives are playing out on a screen and that they are not real, at least not as we presently perceive and understand them.
 That invokes some responsibility.
 We need to discern the true from the false.
 Thus, something new – not of us but in us – is triggered.

 As you watch your life unfold – you who long for the promise of Heaven as I do – ask what it is that the ego drama seeks to hide from you?
 Could it be that there is no drama?
 That there is no viewer, no screen, no projector?
-That you are It and you always have been and right now – right now! – you can settle and enjoy unalterable peace?
+That you are It and you always have been and right now – right now – you can settle and enjoy the unalterable peace that surpasses understanding?

-We are telling ourselves a story – a good one in its way – but its sole purpose is keep us asleep, hidden, outside, estranged, lonely and unproductive.
+We are telling ourselves a story – a good one in its way – but its sole purpose is keep us asleep, hidden, angry, guilty, estranged, lonely and unproductive.

 There is another way.
 We can give attention to the narrative – in particular the one telling it – and allow our attentiveness to dissolve them.
 There is no I. When the center is everywhere, there is no center.
 We who never left our home are home.